OpenRailAssociation/rcm-dx/RCM-DX-Specification_EN.md

 **`dimension`**
 Defines the resolution of the image.
 The values in `ResolutionInfoX` and `ResolutionInfoY` give information about the image size in pixels.

-#### ContentType without Image MIME Type

-If the created and saved image requires a special software to display it, the following MIME type should be added to the attribute `ContentType`: `Content-Type: <application/octet-stream>`.
-To store more information, for example which system created the data, a new attribute can be added to the group `IMG`.
-The attribute gets the name `DataTyp`.

 #### Naming the data set for an image